On the (super)additivity of simplicial volume: Introduction

-We decided to restrict our attention to CW-pairs $(X,A)$ such that $\pi_1(A\hookrightarrow X,x)$ is injective and $\pi_n(A\hookrightarrow X, x)$ is an isomorphism, for every $x \in A$ and $n\in \N_{\geq 2}$.
-These pairs are called \emph{admissible} (Definition \ref{defn: admissible pair}).
-By using the techniques developed in \cite{frigerio2022amenable, FM23}, we are able to prove that the relative bounded cohomology of an admissible pair is isometrically isomorphic to the simplicial bounded cohomology of a pair of multicomplexes (Proposition \ref{prop: bounded cohomology via aspherical multicomplex for pairs}).
-This is indeed the first step in the proof of Theorem \ref{thm: superadditivity, aspherical} and \ref{thm: additivity}. \begin{rem} A deep result by Gromov ensures that the absolute bounded cohomology of a topological space depends only on its fundamental group.
+\end{intro_thm} The isomorphism $\Psi^n$ is constructed by using the machinery of mapping cones developed by Park in \cite{Par03}.
+We know that mapping cones do not give in general control over the norms \cite{FP12}.
+Therefore we are not able to show that $\Psi^n$ is isometric.
+Moreover, the bi-Lipschitz constants in Theorem \ref{thm: relative mapping theorem, biLipschitz version} are far from being optimal (see Remark \ref{rem: not optimality of constant}).
+The different control over the norms for good and non-good pairs translates in the different estimates for the simplicial volume in Theorem \ref{thm: superadditivity} and Theorem \ref{thm: additivity full boundary components}. \begin{rem*} The fact that the bounded cohomology of a CW-complex is isometrically isomorphic to the bounded cohomology of the aspherical multicomplex $\A(X)$ ensures that the absolute bounded cohomology of a topological space depends only on its fundamental group.
 This suggests that the bounded cohomology (and consequently, via duality, the simplicial volume) is not overly sensitive to higher homotopy.
-However, all extensions of Gromov's results to the relative case face the fact that higher homotopy cannot truly be ignored.
-In fact the notion of admissible pairs was already present in Frigerio and Pagliantini' s work \cite{frigerio2012relative}, as well as in Blank's paper \cite{blank2016relative}, which utilize Ivanov's techniques. \end{rem} \begin{rem} The notion of admissible pair is very well suited when gluing aspherical spaces.
-In fact, given a finite CW-complex $Z$, expressed as a union of two aspherical subcomplexes $X$ and $Y$, we have that $Z$ is aspherical provided that the pairs $(X,X\cap Y)$ and $(Y,X\cap Y)$ are admissible \cite[Theorem 3.1]{edmonds2020aspherical}.
-Building on this fact, we deduce Theorem \ref{thm: superadditivity, aspherical} and \ref{thm: additivity} from more general results regarding admissible pairs (Proposition \ref{prop: relative bounded cohomology and amenable connected components} and Proposition \ref{prop: superadditivity}). \end{rem} Our arguments elaborate the general strategy described in \cite{kuessner2015multicomplexes}.
-However, in order to simplify some passages of \cite{kuessner2015multicomplexes}, our proof of Theorem \ref{thm: superadditivity, aspherical} exploits the same barycentric techniques of \cite[Chapter 9]{frigerio2017bounded}.
-Furthermore, our proof of Theorem \ref{thm: additivity} combines the strategy of \cite{kuessner2015multicomplexes}, based on a particular version of Gromov equivalence theorem (Proposition \ref{prop: equivalence theorem}), with some results from \cite{bbf+2014isometric}, such as the reduction to a mapping cone complex (Lemma \ref{lem: lem: mapping cone, isomorphism in cohomology}).
+However, all extensions of Gromov's results to the relative case face the fact that higher homotopy cannot truly be ignored if we want to keep control over the norms.
+In fact the notion of good pairs was already present in Frigerio and Pagliantini' s work \cite{FP12}, as well as in Blank's paper \cite{Bla16}, which exploit Ivanov's techniques.
+It is quite striking that very different techniques seem to require the same additional hypothesis on pair of spaces in order to deal with the relative case. \end{rem*} \begin{rem*} The notion of good pair is very well suited when gluing aspherical spaces.
+In fact, given a finite CW-complex $Z$, expressed as a union of two aspherical subcomplexes $X$ and $Y$, we have that $Z$ is aspherical if the pairs $(X,X\cap Y)$ and $(Y,X\cap Y)$ are good \cite[Theorem 3.1]{Edm20}.
+Building on this fact, we deduce Theorem \ref{thm: additivity full boundary components} from a more general result regarding good pairs (Proposition \ref{prop: additivity full boundary components}). \end{rem*}